 Since being taken on May 1, 1947, the photo has become infamous, with Time magazine calling it “the most beautiful suicide.”
 Even Andy Warhol used it in one of his prints, Suicide (Fallen Body).

 Though her death is infamous, not much is known about Evelyn McHale’s life.

-Evelyn McHale was born on September 20, 1923, in Berkeley, California, to Helen and Vincent McHale, one of eight brothers and sisters.
-Sometime after 1930, her parents divorced, and the children all moved to New York to live with Vincent.
+Evelyn McHale was born on September 20, 1923, in Berkeley, California, to Helen and Vincent McHale, she is one of eight brothers and sisters.
+Sometime after 1930, her parents divorced, and the children all moved to New York to live with their dad, Vincent.

 In high school, Evelyn was part of the Women’s Army Corps and was stationed in Jefferson City, Mo.
 Later, she relocated to Baldwin, New York, to live with her brother and sister-in-law.
 And that’s where she lived until her death.

 As far as the events leading up to Evelyn McHale’s suicide, even less is known.

 The day before her death, she had visited Rhodes in Pennsylvania, but he claimed that all was well upon her departure.

 The morning of her death she arrived at the observation deck of the Empire State Building, removed her coat and placed it neatly over the railing, and penned a short note, found beside the coat.
 Then, she jumped off the 86th floor observatory.
 She landed on top of a parked car.